Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 • Bleeding

-Blood constantly circulates throughout the body, providing transport of various substances.
+Blood constantly circulates throughout the body, providing transport various substances.
 It consists of plasma and a suspension of various cells (the main ones are erythrocytes, leukocytes and platelets) and moves along a strict route - the system of blood vessels.

 Venous blood - what is it?